MatthewGarner/garden-planner/src/components/pages/README.md

 ## Current Progress

-The project now has a working plant database with:
+The project now has:

-- 20 different plants with detailed information
+- Working plant database with filtering and detailed information
-- Filtering by category, sun exposure, water needs, etc.
-- Plant cards with essential details
+- Complete garden photo upload flow:
-- Detailed plant view with growth information
+  - Drag-and-drop file upload with validation
+  - Garden dimension configuration
+  - Garden creation and naming
-- Navigation and routing between pages
+- Navigation between pages
+- Local storage for saving garden data

-The next steps will focus on implementing the garden photo upload functionality and plant placement system.
+The next step will focus on implementing the garden scaling system and plant placement functionality.

 ## Browser Support